jlayher/JS-Project-7/README.md

 const apiKey = 'YourAPIkeyHere!';
 export default apiKey;

+You can obtain your own Flickr API key by visiting https://www.flickr.com/services/api/misc.api_keys.html

 You can then type npm start in the console to run the program on PORT 3000, and view the application in your web browser by visitng http://localhost:3000